 This is one of several typically Osprey’s features.
 So you have a loop on the left shoulder strap and this is accompanied with a loop on the side of the pack.
 You will use it if you want to temporarily attach poles when you are walking, for example, to take a photo or to eat and drink something.

 You can see the loop on the harness in the picture below, in the lower-right corner.

 This is a feature perhaps not essential for everybody, for example, if you are using the pack in dry regions.
 But this is essential if you go to the Alps or similar regions with a lot of rain.
 The cover has a separate pocket on the bottom.

 4. External hydration sleeve behind the shoulder harness

 The pack is hydration compatible with both Hydraulics and Hydraulics LT reservoirs, and for this purpose, you have a separate external sleeve behind the harness structure.
 Its position is visible in the picture on the right.

 This is very convenient because you do not have to enter the main compartment to access your water bladder.
 One of great Osprey’s features.

 The water hose can run on either side along the shoulder straps.
 You have webbing for that purpose there.

-5. Bottom compartment for sleeping bag
+5. Bottom compartment for a sleeping bag

 This is a separate compartment on the lower front of the pack, with a zippered entrance and with a zippered divider between the two compartments.
-A great feature which I love to have.
+A great feature that I love to have.
 It offers extra organization.
 You can see it in the first picture above.